csorgyu/uda_capstone/project_files/README.md

 #### Confusion matrix
 ![image](https://user-images.githubusercontent.com/81808810/120070823-a28c7300-c08c-11eb-96bc-32bfe4f00674.png)
 Can be obtained from the run details, from the backend.
-Probably more useful if queried programmatically.
+Probably more useful if queried programmatically or used from the widget view, shown below.
+Neverteheless the information can be made available for any other visualization or postprocessing tool accessing the storage (PowerBI, R users,...)

 #### Progress - Widget
 ![image](https://user-images.githubusercontent.com/81808810/119653166-4c6ac600-be27-11eb-8e51-14127ecc9c87.png)